-This action supersedes SFAR 92 which was published October 9, 2001, by allowing certain air carriers to quickly modify the flightcrew compartment door to delay or deter unauthorized entry to the flightcrew compartment.
+This action supersedes SFAR 92-2, which was published on November 21, 2001 to allow operators to quickly modify the flightcrew compartment door to delay or deter unauthorized entry to the flightcrew compartment.
 This action temporarily authorizes variances from existing design standards for the doors and allows for approval for return to service of modified airplanes without prior approved data if the modification constitutes a major alteration.
-This action prohibits the possession of flightdeck compartment door keys by other than the flightcrew during flight.
+This action also mandates these modifications on aircraft in certain passenger and cargo carrying operations and extends the January 15, 2002, reporting date.
+This action prohibits the possession of flightdeck compartment door keys by other than the flightcrew during flight, unless the flightdeck door has an internal flightdeck locking device installed, operative, and in use.
 This action is being taken in the wake of the September 11, 2001, terrorist attacks against four U.S. commercial airplanes.

 FOR FURTHER INFORMATION CONTACT:

 Kimberly Smith, Technical Programs Branch, Aircraft Certification Service, Federal Aviation Administration, 800 Independence Avenue, SW., Washington, DC 20591; telephone: (202) 267-7242; e-mail address: email@example.com.End Further Info End Preamble Start Supplemental Information

 You can get an electronic copy of this document from the Internet by taking the following steps:

 (1) Go to the search function of the Department of Transportation's electronic Docket Management System (DMS) web page (http://dms.dot.gov/search).

 (2) On the search page, type in the last four digits of the docket number shown at the beginning of this document.
 Click on “search.”

 (3) On the next page, which contains the docket summary information, click on the item you want to see.